nextgis/docs_ngweb/source/webmaps_client.rst

     79.068493 43.079920
     79.068 W 43.08 N

+When the feature table is opened on the Web Map, you can filter features by area (`read more <https://docs.nextgis.com/docs_ngweb/source/admin_interface.html#ngw-feature-table-filter-area>`_).

 To share a link to a map use the function **"Share"** (see item 9 in :numref:`webmap_client`), to print a map use the function **"Print map"** (see item 10 in :numref:`webmap_client`).